 The project was completed in March 2017 and the museum and learning centre formally opened by Her Majesty the Queen, accompanied by His Royal Highness the Duke of Edinburgh, on 28 February 2017.
-The capital works for this project were completed during the year and the completion certificate was issued in March 2019.
+The capital works for this project were completed and the completion certificate was issued in March 2020.
+The Beautification and Refreshment of the Great Chamber started in early 2020 but the project was delayed by Covid 19 and was underway at the end of March 2020.